stevenfontanella/microlens/README.md

 I hate it when people advertise things without also describing their disadvantages, so I'll list the ones I can think of here.

   * No prisms, no isomorphisms, no indexed traversals, and probably never will be.

-  * Having to depend on 2–4 packages (if you're using a bigger chunk of lens's functionality) can be annoying.
-(But I hope that build times are worth it!)

   * This package doesn't actually let you write everything full lens-style (for instance, there's no `to`, no myriads of functions generalised for lenses by adding the `Of` suffix, etc).
 On the other hand, I guess some would actually consider it an advantage.
 Anyway, if you want to use lens as a *language* instead of as a tool, you can most likely afford depending on the full package.